MARTIMM/raku-mongodb-driver/README.md

 ## CHANGELOG

+* 0.10.4 - Added drop() in MongoDB::Database to drop a database.
 * 0.9.4 - Added list_databases() and database_names() to MongoDB::Connection
 * 0.8.4 - run_command() added to MongoDB::Database
 * 0.7.4 - bugfix return values in MongoDB::Cursor